 that can be used to control the creation and runtime behavior of a service.
 In case of the $route

-exposes APIs that allow you to define routes for your application.
+service, the $routeProvider exposes APIs that allow you to define routes for your application.

-functions.
+config functions.
 Thus you could not inject

-into PhoneListController
+$routeProvider into PhoneListController at runtime.

 AngularJS modules solve the problem of removing global variables from the application and provide a way of configuring the injector.
 As opposed to AMD or require.js modules, AngularJS modules don't try to solve the problem of script load ordering or lazy script fetching.
 These goals are totally independent and both module systems can live side-by-side and fulfill their goals.